Applications under the Information Privacy Act 2009

 The decision maker must consider all relevant information, both the applicant's personal information and other information, eg third party personal information and information about agency decisions or actions, and make an appropriate access decision.

 Personal information of an applicant includes mutual personal information.
 Mutual personal information is information that is the personal information of more than one individual.
 The fact that information is the personal information of one individual will not stop it from also being the personal information of another individual.

 - the fact that Nurse Bob treated Applicant Joe is Joe's personal information as well as Nurse Bob's personal information

 - the complaint made by Fred about Applicant Charlie is Charlie's personal information as well as Complainant Fred's personal information

 - a professional opinion given by Doctor Leo about Applicant Meg is Meg's personal information as well as Doctor Leo's personal information

 - that Inspector Gary is investigating Applicant Barney is Applicant Barney's personal information as well as Inspector Gary's personal information.

-Application made under the RTI Act could have been made under the IP Act
+Application made under the RTI Act that could have been made under the IP Act

-For more information see the Guideline: Applications Made Under the Wrong Act.
+For more information see Applications Made Under the Wrong Act.